 The interviews helped to build an incredibly positive story around the use of wind energy and drive publicity around the campaign.
 Twitter was used strategically to spread the news and take advantage of an increased interest in climate change issues before the United Nations conference.

 Promoted posts and cross-collaboration with participating companies on social media helped to drive traffic to the SolutionWind website.
 Some of our interviewees like Bill McDermott, CEO of SAP, and Jean-Laurent Bonnafé, CEO of BNP Paribas, shared their interviews on social media as well, helping to amplify our reach.

 Twitter activity shot up to an impressive total of 113,000 likes and retweets in the lead-up to the UN conference in December, reaching WindEurope’s objective of influencing online discussions during the event.
 Public relations efforts generated considerable publicity as well: our press release was shared on international newswires, appearing on 282 websites, generating 772 release views and 1,306 shares on social media, as well as being featured in The Guardian (generating 593 comments and 454 shares) and other mainstream media.

-Finally, in order to directly reach delegates attending the UN Climate Change Conference, we also ran an advertising campaign in print media such as The Economist EMEA edition (135,633 copies), The International New York Times (100,817 copies) and POLITICO (29,000 copies).
+In order to directly reach delegates attending the UN Climate Change Conference, we ran an advertising campaign in print media such as The Economist EMEA edition (135,633 copies), The International New York Times (100,817 copies) and POLITICO (29,000 copies).

 For more information visit solutionwind.com